askkaz/docs/develop/guides/performance.md

 * * *

+## Debugging Performance

+You can check your texture memory usage by telnetting to port 8080 on your Roku device and running the command “r2d2_bitmaps”.
+You can check your texture memory usage by telnetting to port 8080 on your Roku device and running the command “r2d2_bitmaps”.
+This command will output a list of memory addresses representing the assets loaded into texture memory, their width and height, as well as their size in bytes.
+At the bottom, it also shows the available memory you have on your device left, the amount used, and the amount that the device has in total.

 ## Frequently Asked (Performance) Questions

 **Can I have a background video playing in my channel navigation screen?**